 Fraud increases the costs of running the Scheme and takes money away from providing services to people who have been injured at work.
-Fraud also impacts employers in the Scheme by negatively affecting the rates of insurance premium which are charged.
+Fraud also impacts employers in the Scheme by negatively impacting insurance premium rates.

 The information you provide us with can help us in our investigations.

-Employers, workers and service providers found guilty of offending can be liable to criminal convictions, fines, recovery costs and imprisonment.
-Adverse publicity is also common for people found guilty of fraud.
+Employers, workers and service providers found guilty of offending can be liable for criminal penalties, fines, recovery costs and even imprisonment.

 What is fraud?

 Fraud is obtaining financial gain or other benefits through deception and dishonest means.

 Examples of work injury insurance fraud include:

 - failing to register with ReturnToWorkSA when they are required to do so